 At the One Stop Shop DATA we can register different forms of business: Sole proprietor (s.p.) and Private Limited Company (LTD).
 All other forms of business are registered at the notary or responsible state body.

 We can help you with all the procedures – also at the notary.

 Private Limited Company or Sole proprietor – which form to choose?

-Basic difference between Sole Proprietor and Private Limited Company:
+Basic differences between Sole Proprietor and Private Limited Company are:

 - Company owner is a natural entity, that means he/she is a holder of rights and obligations, and he/she is liable for his/her obligations with all his/her personal property.

 - It retains all profits except tax

 - Individual Private Entrepreneur has limited powers and liabilities in carrying out commercial transactions.